 The CAI's Complaints Procedure forms part of the Consumer Promise.
+The procedure states:

 Complaints Against CAI Members